 When rotating injections, move around within the area to ensure that the injection does not always take place in exactly the same spot.

 For example, when taking a night time dose of long-acting insulin, a person might always feel more comfortable injecting it into the thigh.
 However, they should switch between the right and left thigh each night.

 If a person always administers a morning dose of rapid-acting insulin into their abdomen, they should alternate between different areas of the abdomen to avoid repeated injections into the same site.

 Monitoring blood sugar levels

 Ask the doctor any questions about insulin injection, site selection and rotation, and other injection techniques.

 In addition, people with diabetes should monitor their blood sugar routinely, as the doctor will advise.

-It is important to keep track of blood sugar levels in a diary or note book so they can be shared with the doctor.
-Unusual values should be shared promptly, so insulin dosage can be adjusted as needed.
+It is important to keep track of blood sugar levels in a diary or notebook for sharing with the doctor.
+Share any unusual values so that the doctor can adjust insulin dosage and delivery as is necessary.